Afrocybersamurai/honeynet/README.md

 amd then remeasured metrics for another 24 hours.
 These results are detailed below.

-The metrics we will measured were:
+The metrics we will measure were:

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)